-Tokyo is a prefecture of Japan made up of 23 boroughs (or satellite cities) that form the Greater City of Tokyo, along with other cities and neighborhoods that surround the capital of Japan.
-In this article, we'll get to know each of the 23 neighborhoods and other sectors that make up Tokyo in detail.
+Tokyo is a district province of Japan composed of 23 wards (or satellite cities) that form the Greater Tokyo City, along with other cities and wards surrounding the capital of Japan.
+In this article, we will get to know in detail each of the 23 wards and other sectors that make up Tokyo.

-The population that makes up the greater Tokyo exceeds the number of 8 million inhabitants, but the prefecture as a whole exceeds the number of 13 million inhabitants.
-Chiba and Kanagawa are the prefectures that surround the great capital of Tokyo.
+The population that makes up Greater Tokyo exceeds 8 million inhabitants, but the province as a whole exceeds 13 million inhabitants.
+Chiba and Kanagawa are the provinces that surround the great capital of Tokyo.

-Kanagawa circles the prefecture of Tokyo with the second largest population in the country, surpassing the number of 9 million inhabitants.
-Even because going from Tokyo to Yokohama doesn't even feel like you're leaving the city.
+Kanagawa surrounds the Tokyo province with the second largest population in the country, exceeding 9 million inhabitants.
+After all, going from Tokyo to Yokohama doesn’t even feel like you’re leaving the city.

-Some do not know, but Tokyo ceased to be a city in 1947.
-Today they consider Shinjuku the capital of the prefecture of Tokyo, but still in the heart of everyone there is the Great City of Tokyo which is the junction of these 23 districts.
+Some do not know, but Tokyo ceased to be a City in 1947.
+Currently, Shinjuku is considered the capital of the Tokyo province, but still in everyone’s heart exists the Greater City of Tokyo, which is the junction of these 23 wards.

 The 23 Districts of Tokyo